21 May 2024

 Relative return stability – reducing downside risk

-Compared to listed assets, unlisted property and infrastructure are less prone to short-term market volatility.
-Unlisted property and infrastructure can also generate steady income streams, for example:
+Compared to listed assets, real assets are less prone to short-term market volatility and can generate steady income streams, for example:

 Premium on returns – hard work can pay off